PaddlePaddle/Paddle/doc/design/gan_api.md

 ```

 ## Main function for the demo:
+Generally, the user of GAN just need to the following things:
+- Define an object as DCGAN class;
+- Build the DCGAN model;
+- Specify two optimizers for two different losses with respect to different parameters.
 ```python
 # pd for short, should be more concise.
 from paddle.v2 as pd